chef/chef-web-docs/chef_master/source/custom_resources.rst

 #.
 Creating two templates that support the custom resource
 #.
 Adding the resource to a recipe

-.. note:: Read this scenario as an HTML presentation at https://docs.chef.io/decks/custom_resources.html.

 Create a Cookbook
 -----------------------------------------------------
 This article assumes that a cookbook directory named ``website`` exists in a chef-repo with (at least) the following directories: